drjekyllthemes/drjekyllthemes.github.io/README.md

   license:   MIT License
 ~~~

-* Make a 250 x 200 thumbnail and drop it int the thumbnails directory.
+* Make a 250 x 200 thumbnail and drop it in the thumbnails folder.
   Note: Do NOT forget to list its filename in the `themes.yml` entry.
 * Test it out, then push your changes up and open a pull request.
 * Thanks!